-- 8.1.1.
-University and seeking admissions to First Year M.Sc.
-Courses are required to apply for a Provisional Eligibility Certificate (EC) through the College at the time of admission.
-The EC Application Form, available at the College Office, should be duly filled and submitted with an attested copy of the B.Sc.
-Degree marksheet and a passport size photograph along with the prescribed fees of Rs.320 & Rs.500 (for verification of documents) to the College Office.
-Once admission is granted, for confirmation of the eligibility, students should submit to the College Office, within the First Semester, the Passing Certificate & the Migration Certificate (both in originals). - 8.1.2.
+Rs.500 (for verification of documents) to the College Office.
+Once admission is granted, for confirmation of the eligibility, students should submit to the College Office, within the First Semester, the Passing Certificate & the Migration Certificate (both in originals).

+- 8.1.7.
 Students passing the Degree Examinations from Mumbai University will be required to submit the Transfer Certificate issued by their respective Colleges.
-This needs to be submitted after completion of the admissions process to the College. - 8.1.3.
-At the time of admission the candidate must submit the following documents: - i.
-Degree Marksheets & Pass Certificate (Original + 2 attested copies) - ii.
-Baptism Certificate (for Christians) - 8.1.4.
-Caste Admissions to the above courses will begin only after the declaration of the B.Sc.
-Degree results of the University of Mumbai sometime in the second or third week of June - 8.1.5.
-The College has introduced an ONLINE application system for the above mentioned First Year post-graduate M.Sc.
-Part-I courses.
-All candidates applying for admission are expected to apply through the online application system on the homepage of the website www.xaviers.edu. - 8.1.6.
-The Online Application Fee (M.Sc.
-Aided Courses) of Rs.
-250 is to be paid by demand draft in favour of 'St. Xavier's College, Mumbai', payable in Mumbai. - 8.1.7.
-The last date for submission of online admission application forms and dates for display of merit lists will be put up on the homepage of the College website after the declaration of the B.Sc.
-Degree results of the University of Mumbai. - 8.1.8.
-Students are selected for all the M.Sc. courses covered in this Section of the handbook on the basis of the marks / grades secured at the qualifying UG examination. - Eligibility Certificate: Students passing the B.Sc.
-Degree from Universities other than Mumbai Certificate (for Reserved Category) or Documentary Evidence regarding Special Category (Refer Section 8.1.12, page 75). - iv.
-Migration Certificate (for those from other Universities). - 8.1.9.
-Total No. of Seats for: - Aided Courses: 20 seats per year each Botany, Geology, Life Science and Microbiology.
-Self-Financed Courses: 30 seats for Biotechnology; 25 seats for Big Data Analytics and 20 seats for Physics (Astrophysics) - 8.1.10.
+This needs to be submitted after completion of the admissions process to the College. - 8.1.8.
+Students passing the B.Sc.
+Degree from Universities other than Mumbai Certificate (for Reserved Category) or Documentary Evidence regarding Special Category (Refer Section 8.1.12, page 76). - 8.1.9.
+Total No. of Seats for: Aided Courses: 20 seats per year each Botany, Geology, Life Science and Microbiology.
+Self-Financed Courses: 30 seats for Biotechnology; 40 seats for Big Data Analytics and 20 seats for Physics (Astrophysics) - 8.1.10.
 Fees (for Aided M.Sc. only): Includes Deposit and Laboratory Fees, as sanctioned by the Board of Management, St. Xavier's College (Autonomous): M.Sc.
-Part I :Rs.14,950 (approx.) & M.Sc.
-Part II :Rs.13,355 (approx.) - 8.1.11.
-Reservation of Seats: Refer 4.1.9 on page 25 and Table 8.1.11 on page 75
+Part I :Rs.9,888 (approx.) & M.Sc.
+Part II :Rs.9,105 (approx.) - 8.1.11.
+Reservation of Seats: Refer Table 8.1.11 on page 76